Game Day Run Club

 Get a running start on Game Days this season!

-Game Day Operations brings fans Game Day Run Club; a guided, scenic running tour of campus on game day mornings.
-Beginning four weeks prior to each game, fans and guests will have the opportunity to register for their run of choice for $15.
-Registration is capped at 50 participants for each Run Club and will open in early August.
+Game Day Operations presents the Game Day Run Club; a guided, scenic running tour of campus on game day mornings.
+Beginning a month prior to each game, guests will have the opportunity to register for their run of choice for $15.
+Registration is capped at 50 participants for each Run Club.

 Temporary parking will be provided for all Game Day Run Club participants from 7:00-10:00 a.m.
 ET in the Bulla Parking Lot off of Twyckenham Drive and Bulla Road.
-Check-in at Gate 3* (North Dome of the Joyce Center), 30 minutes prior to your elected run.
+Check-in at Gate 2* (Joyce Center), 30 minutes prior to your elected run.
 Run start times will vary and be dependent on game kickoff times.

 Along the run, participants will see a variety of campus highlights, including the Golden Dome, the Basilica, the Grotto, South Quad, Library Quad, Athletics facilities, campus lakes, and more!
 At the beginning of each run, participants will have the opportunity to choose their pace level and group.
 Runs will last between 30 minutes and 45 minutes, depending on each group's pace and ability level.
 All runs are lead by members of the Notre Dame Tri Team and campus staff that are avid runners!
 After the run, participants will return to retrieve their belongings and enjoy post-run refreshments before heading out to enjoy Game Day!